CanBeser/CanBeser/README.md

 -  Hi, I’m Can Beşer
--  I’m currently a freshman student at Bilkent University
+-  I’m currently a junior student at Bilkent University as a mathematics undergraduate

 <!---
 CanBeser/CanBeser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.